BrightspaceUI/core/components/inputs/docs/input-numeric.md

 ## Accessibility
 - While `unit-label` is not mandatory by default, using the `unit` property makes it a required property
 - Despite being a lighter colour than the input text, the `unit` text still meets the [WCAG Minimum Contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) requirement of 4.5:1
-- It is important to note that `placeholder` is not a suitable replacement for `label` or any additional information, since it only applies when the input is empty, and not all users will be able to read it in the first place
-- Neither input component uses the `type="number"` to denote their numerical nature, so it must be made clear that the input is a number
+- Neither input component uses the `type="number"` to denote their numerical nature, so the `label` must make it clear that numerical input is expected
 	- This is because `type="number"` does not take into consideration localizations, which can cause problems for languages that use a comma as the decimal place instead of a period
+	- Using `unit-label` can greatly help with making the numerical nature of the input explicit